 (April to October)

 Ten days to explore Ireland.
 Dramatic sea cliffs with crashing Atlantic waves contrast with ancient monasteries and historic castles to give you a real flavour of the country.
 The tour includes famous routes such as the Ring of Kerry as well as “off the beaten track” sites that will give you memories to last forever.
 Explore charming Dublin, and search out the scenic, historic and cultural highlights of Northern Ireland.
 With everything from the modern history of Belfast to the traditional Gaelic culture of Donegal, taking in dramatic seas cliffs, ancient castles and wonderful scenery, this tour will take you closer to the culture and history of Ireland and Northern Ireland.
 For a truly authentic Irish experience this is the tour for you!

 Wherever you go there will be the chance to meet the locals in a traditional pub, sample the best local food and listen to traditional music.
 This is a tour that really gets to the heart of authentic Ireland.

-Stay 1 night in Clifden, 1 night in Spanish Point, 2 nights in Killarney, 2 nights in Belfast, 1 night in Derry, 1 night Roscommon
+Stay 1 night in Galway, 1 night in Lahinch, 2 nights in Killarney, 1 night in Dublin, 2 nights in Belfast, 1 night in Derry, 1 night Roscommon

 Kilbeggan & Galway